anamorai/Bootstrap-Portfolio/README.md

 ## Credits

 I would like to refrence EdX bootcamp and the tutors associated for the support I have recieved for this project.
+I also referenced previous work done in Bootcamp from week 3 to assist with the code for Jumbotron and cards using bootstrap.
+I would like to give credit to these projects

 I would also like to give reference my previous portfolio project that I used as inspiration for this work.

+I would also like to give credit to W3schools for the support that they provided with customisng bootstrap.

 ## License